Quiago/data-zoomcamp/README.md

 Each folder in this repository corresponds to a specific week or topic from the bootcamp.
 Below is the current progress:

-### Week 1: **Docker Essentials** 🐳
+### Week 1: **Docker & Terraform Fundamentals** 🐳☁️
-This week focuses on using Docker to create, manage, and deploy containerized environments for data engineering projects.
+This week covers two essential tools:
+- Docker for containerization and environment management
+- Terraform basics for Google Cloud infrastructure deployment

-You can explore my work for this week in the [Week 1 folder](https://github.com/Quiago/data-zoomcamp/tree/main/week1).
+Explore my implementations in the [Week 1 folder](https://github.com/Quiago/data-zoomcamp/tree/main/week1).

 ---